 For more on managing your call center team, read our article on Call Center Skills: Find the Best Workforce and Tech.

-The generally accepted wisdom is that salespeople need approximately 100 days to get to know your company, build a pipeline, and create a presence in the market.
+The generally accepted wisdom is that salespeople need approximately 100 days to get to know your company, build a pipeline and create a presence in the market.

 Starting a new job can be overwhelming and expecting someone to memorize vast swathes of information while they’re nervous and unsure is often counterproductive.
 Set dates for deliverables and milestones, with a solid plan on how to get there.

 Knowledge also removes stress, so think beyond just their day-to-day roles.
 Do they understand how the building’s parking system works?
 Where to find stationary?
 Which kitchen has the best coffee?
+What paid time off looks like and how to request it?

 A system like Aircall’s call recording feature is a great help here.
 Make sure they have regular one-on-ones with their line manager and make these meetings as structured as possible.
 How are they progressing on hitting their milestones?
 How can you help remove any obstacles they have encountered?